sayonarahash-bye/firecat/readme.md

 Only compatible with Python > 3.5

 # Contribution
-If you want to contribute with this *small-size* project, ccontribute
+If you want to contribute with this *small-size* project, contribute!